Excitation of confined bulk plasmons in metallic nanoparticles by penetrating electron beams within a nonlocal analytical approach: Results

-In a similar fashion to what occurs with the LSPs in the LRA, \cite{Rivacoba_2000_ProgrSurfSci} such deactivation and activation of the LSP modes and, to certain extent, of the CBP modes within the HDM is directly related to the parity of the $l$-number and the phase-difference of the $\omega$-component of the field created by the electron beam at the entry and exit points, $\Delta \varphi^{\textrm{ext}} (b) = 2 \omega \sqrt{a^2-b^2}/v$.
-For instance, the excitation of a given LSP is maximized when the phase-difference of the associated induced charge density at the probe entry and exit points, $\Delta \varphi(b)$, matches the phase-difference of the field created by the electron beam, $\Delta \varphi^{\textrm{ext}} (b)$.
-For an electron beam passing through the center of the NP one has that the phase-difference for the dipolar LSP and quadrupolar LSP modes with $m=0$ (azimuthal symmetry) are $\Delta \varphi(0) = \pi$ and $\Delta \varphi(0) = 0$, respectively.
-Indeed, for $m=0$, one can find that for odd $l$ and even $l$ modes, the phase-differences are, respectively, $\Delta \varphi(0) = \pi$ and $\Delta \varphi(0) = 0$.
-For a swift 100 keV electron beam penetrating the NP through its center, the time elapsed between the entry and exit points of the NP is so small that the phase-difference is negligible for the frequencies corresponding to the LSPs, i.e., $\Delta \varphi^{\textrm{ext}} (0) \simeq 0$, thus mainly even $l$ modes are excited for axial trajectories.
-This symmetry rule explains the variations in the intensity of the LSPs and most CBPs as a function of the impact parameter observed in Figs.\ \ref{fig:5}(a-e).
-Notice that the phase-difference of the induced charge densities in Fig.\ \ref{fig:5}(f) between the entry and exit points of the electron beam matches the condition $\Delta \varphi \simeq 0$.
+Similarly to LRA predictions \cite{Rivacoba_2000_ProgrSurfSci}, within the hydrodynamic model the activation and deactivation of LSPs --and to some extent of CBPs-- is ruled by two parameters: (1) the electron beam's traveling time inside the nanoparticle and (2) the parity of the $l$ number associated with each mode.
+This traveling time is given by $\Delta t=L/v$, where $L=2\sqrt{a^2-b^2}$ is the path length.
+In the $\omega$ domain, such time lapse translates into a phase difference of the $\omega$ component of the electric field generated by the electron beam at the entry and exit points of the nanoparticle, given by $\Delta \varphi^{\textrm{ext}} (b) = 2 \omega \sqrt{a^2-b^2}/v$.
+For instance, the excitation of a given LSP mode is maximized when the phase difference of the associated induced charge density at the probe's entry and exit points, $\Delta \varphi(b)$, matches the phase difference of the field created by the electron beam, $\Delta \varphi^{\textrm{ext}} (b)$.
+For a central trajectory ($b=0$), the phase difference for the $m=0$ dipolar and quadrupolar LSP modes are $\Delta \varphi(0) = \pi$ and $\Delta \varphi(0) = 0$, respectively.
+Indeed, for $m=0$, odd-$l$ and even-$l$ modes exhibit phase differences $\Delta \varphi(0) = \pi$ and $\Delta \varphi(0) = 0$, respectively.
+For a swift 100 keV electron beam traversing the nanoparticle through its center, the time elapsed between the entry and exit points is so small that the corresponding phase difference is negligible for the frequencies corresponding to the LSPs, i.e., $\Delta \varphi^{\textrm{ext}} (0) \rightarrow 0$.
+The phase-matching condition then selects even-$l$ modes for axial trajectories.
+This selection rule explains the variations in the intensity of the LSPs and most CBPs as a function of the impact parameter observed in Figs.~\hyperref[fig:5]{\ref*{fig:5}(a)}-\hyperref[fig:5]{\ref*{fig:5}(e)}, and it is illustrated in Fig.~\hyperref[fig:5]{\ref*{fig:5}(f)}, where the induced charge densities at the beam’s entry and exit points are nearly in phase ($\Delta \varphi \simeq 0$).